mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 This will hopefully ease stress of future lab members.

+In the future, I would like to write a script to automate these preprocessing steps.

 ## PROJECT 2: STRUCTURAL MRI ANALYSIS - ML CLASSIFIER.

 I plan to then switch gears to machine learning on large structural MRI datasets of individuals with Alzheimer's disease (AD).
 I would like to create a classifier to determine whether scan comes from an individual with AD or a healthy control.  in Alzheimer's disease populations.
 Soon I hope to apply ML to my lab's data, which involves Alzheimer's and Parkinson's disease subjects.